ZakiMohammed/ng-fate/README.md

 ## 🚚 Download and Run

+- Download .NET if you don't have it already from here [Download .NET](https://dotnet.microsoft.com/en-us/download).
 - Download the app from the latest [Releases](https://github.com/ZakiMohammed/ng-fate/releases) section.
-- Unzip the project in the directory of your choice
+- Unzip the project in the directory of your choice.
-- Open terminal
+- Open terminal.
-- Go to `publish` folder in the terminal
+- Go to `publish` folder in the terminal:
 ```
 C:\Users\zshaikh>cd C:\Users\zshaikh\Downloads\publish
 ```